-- ➤ Global Development Organisation (GDO), Keror Lal Eason, South Punjab on request OPP-RTI team twice visited the area and prepared a plan and estimate.
+- ➤ Global Development Organisation (GDO), A small core fund support has been initiated since Sept 2016.
+It is working in the villages around Keror Lal Eason, South Punjab on request OPP-RTI team twice visited the area and prepared a plan and estimate.
 Consisting of 4,250 rft. mains, costing Rs.
 3.87 million.
 GDO is lobbying MPA, TMA and community for funding this project.
-Last period one EM-STU 10x3.5 constructed in Basti Qadir one school benefited investement Rs.
-0.025 million, two latrines completed.
-Last period one EM-STU 10x4 constructed in Ward No.7, investment Rs.
-0.025, 5 latrines completed.
-Last period two lane estimate, provided to community. - ➤ Prime Welfare Organisation (PWO), Harand, South Punjab requested by CBO, for training in Sanitation Program, were advised to contact OPP-RTI partners in Jampur for mapping and related training.
+Total 1 self help lane sewer 250 rft. laid comprising of 5 house people's investment is Rs.
+51,000.
+Two EM-STUs constructed in Basti Qadir and Ward No.7.
+5 latrines completed.
+Earlier two lane estimate, provided to community.
+This period one map completed of Basti Sargani. - ➤ Prime Welfare Organisation (PWO), Harand, South Punjab requested by CBO, for training in Sanitation Program, were advised to contact OPP-RTI partners in Jampur for mapping and related training.
 PWO members undertook training from NSF in Jampur.
-One main line, two secondary, 2 internal lines (24000 rft) costing Rs.5.5 million plan estimate completed last period, provided to community at Pannah Ali and one EMSTU costing 25,000. - ➤ Kunnar Women Development Program (KWDP) Balakot, KPK, NGO, KWDP has initiated work.
-Mapping and documentation of 10 villages completed (1 this period).
+This period one self help lane sewer laid 225 rft. comprising of 20 houses, people's investment is Rs.
+85,970 and one EM-STU (10'x4') constructed in Chah Baloch Wala investment Rs.
+0.025 million and one lane is in progress at Jatio wala. - Kunnar Women Development Program (KWDP) Balakot, KPK, NGO, KWDP has initiated work.
+Mapping and documentation of 12 villages completed (2 this period).
 Water supply being a major crisis in the area, they took training of design/estimates for water supply scheme from BDO in June 2014.
 Kunnar's design propsal for water mains' design in Jur Payyal UC-Ghannol, Balakot, approved by the UC-Nazim for internal distribution community is motivated.
 Last period one water tank 6'x6' construction completed by govt.
-4,500 rft. main water line laid.this period one water tank (5'x5') construction completed by govt. at Rorkan.
+4,500 rft. main water line laid.
+Last period one water tank (5'x5') construction compledtd by govt. at Rorkan.